ngagnon/flybywire/fly-protocol/spec.md

 Response:

-On success, returns an array with the file descriptor as first element, and a bulk string as second element:
+On success, returns an array with the file descriptor as first element, and a blob as second element:

 *2<LF>
 :22<LF>